Carnival Panorama Ship Review and Photos

 As with all the Vista-class ships, Panorama has plenty of outdoor areas where you can relax and really connect with the ocean.
 The midship beach pool on deck 10 has two shaded areas in which to sit and splash your feet while avoiding the direct sun.

 The aft pool on deck 10 is nice in that it offers not only killer views, but also a respite from the more crowded (and more boisterous) main pool.
-It has hot tubs on either side, making it the perfect spot to head for a soak, especially on a sea day.
+It has hot tubs on either side, making it the perfect spot for a soak, especially on a sea day.

 As I mentioned earlier, Carnival is proud to carry more families than any other line.
 But at the same time, they recognize that sometimes, you need a little adults-only time.